 Now, if you’re looking for the former (I mean, who could blame you?); allow me to point you in the sun-soaked direction of this handy article instead.
 If you’re more interested in the latter, however, you’ve come to the right place.
-Because we’ve discovered a rather wonderful lido, just outside of London, that you’re most definitely going to want to add to you ‘must visit this summer’ list.
+Because we’ve discovered a rather wonderful lido, just outside of London, that you’re most definitely going to want to dive straight into.
+And the very best part?
+It’s now going to be open all year round.
+Because lidos are for life, not just for summer.

 Guildford Lido

-Guildford Lido boasts an Olympic-sized outdoor pool, which is heated to a rather balmy 24°C in the summer months.
-It’s a great place to cool off on a sunny day, but if you’re looking for something a bit more exciting to do – fear not.
+Guildford Lido boasts an Olympic-sized outdoor pool, which is heated to a rather balmy 24°C. It’s a great place to splash around in, but if you’re looking for something a bit more exciting to do – fear not.
 Guildford Lido is also home to three water slides (Aqua Splash, Storm Chaser and Twisted Barnacle), and whether you’re a thrill-seeker or a more relaxed-slider; one of them is sure to float your boat lilo.

 Little ones need not miss out on the fun, however.
 There’s a paddling pool for under 9 year-olds which is filled with sensory water features, toys, and mini slides.
 Guildford Lido has a gorgeous picnic and play area, perfect for chilling out post-swim.
 And if you’re feeling peckish after all that splashing about, there’s a kiosk on hand to keep you fueled and hydrated.